 21.03.11.
 Feb 22 quake damaged Owles Tce, Avon River, national state of emergency

 Pages Rd Bridge: Owles Tce side, men in orange, Hi Vis vests loafed by their vehicles with ROAD INSPECTION signs on the vehicles.
 They looked furtive when they saw me coolpixing them from Pages Rd Bridge.
-I didn't acknowledge their aggro & left them to it.
-I'd see that sinecure loafing by road workers at road works for many years hence.
-A pipe on the opposite Avon River bank, Wairoa St side, poured water into Avon River.
+I'd see that sinecure loafing by road workers for many years hence.
+A pipe on the opp Avon River bank, Wairoa St side, poured water into Avon River.
 There were cracks at abutment / road span joins either side of the bridge.
 In future, many houses & roads I passed that day would be red zoned by CERA.

 21.03.11.
-Pages Rd Bridge view of Feb 22 quake effluent piped into Avon River, national state of emergency
+Pages Rd Bridge view of Feb 22 quake effluent piped into Avon River, by 2 orange, Hi Vis vested workmen, national state of emergency

 21.03.11.
 Feb 22 quake damaged join between abutment & bridge road spans, Pages Rd Bridge, Avon River, Owles Tce, national state of emergency